 is the partition function of a higher quantum Airy structure based on an (explicit) representation of a subset of modes of the $\bigoplus_{\alpha} \mathcal{W}(\mathfrak{gl}_{r_{\alpha}})$ algebra generators as differential operators.

 More precisely, $Z$ satisfies a Givental-like decomposition:

-where the $Z_{(r,s)}$s are the partition functions of the quantum Airy structures described in Theorem~\ref{THT1}. \end{theoremin} The formula \eqref{Giveqe} is a Givental-like decomposition for the Bouchard-Eynard topological recursion.
+where the $Z_{(r,s)}$s are the partition functions of the quantum Airy structures described in Theorem~\ref{THT1}. \end{theoremin} The formula \eqref{Giveqe} is a Givental-like decomposition for the Bouchard--Eynard topological recursion.
 If $r_{\alpha} = 2$, Theorem~\ref{TGIV} was obtained in \cite{Einter} for $s_{\alpha} = 3$ and in \cite{ChekhovNorbury} when $s_{\alpha}$ can take any of the admissible values $1$ or $3$.

 Let us comment on our approach as we do not construct the higher quantum Airy structures directly from the topological recursion as in \cite{ABCD}.
 Rather, we start with the notion of ``higher abstract loop equations'' of Definition \ref{d:hle} which generalizes the one of \cite{BEO13,BSblob} to arbitrary ramifications.
-We prove in Appendix \ref{a:proof} that if a solution to the higher abstract loop equations exists, then it is uniquely given by the Bouchard-Eynard topological recursion.
+We prove in Appendix \ref{a:proof} that if a solution to the higher abstract loop equations exists, then it is uniquely given by the Bouchard--Eynard topological recursion.
 Thus, it is just as good to take the higher abstract loop equations as starting point.
 But there is a fundamental reason why we start with the loop equations instead of the topological recursion.
-It is not too difficult to construct differential operators that produce a recursive structure equivalent to the Bouchard-Eynard topological recursion; but proving the graded Lie subalgebra condition required for existence of a common solution of these differential operators (\textit{i.e.} the symmetry of the $F_{g,n}$) appears quite difficult.
+It is not too difficult to construct differential operators that produce a recursive structure equivalent to the Bouchard--Eynard topological recursion; but proving the graded Lie subalgebra condition required for existence of a common solution of these differential operators (\textit{i.e.} the symmetry of the $F_{g,n}$) appears quite difficult.
 While if we start with loop equations, we observe that the resulting differential operators can be identified directly with those coming from modules over $\mathcal{W}(\mathfrak{gl}_r)$ algebras; therefore we can use Theorems~\ref{WTHUT} and \ref{WTHUT2} to prove the graded Lie subalgebra condition.
 In other words, the loop equations make the algebraic structure of the corresponding higher quantum Airy structure explicit, at the expense of obscuring the recursive structure of the original system of equations.